 Dear Mayor Gray:

-l am writing to advise you of my intention to investigate the apparent failure of the Corporation of the City of Osh01wa to abide by the conditions under which a copy of my Preliminary Report into the Development Services Committee Closed Education Session of May 22.
+I am writing to advise you of my intention to investigate the apparent failure of the Corporation of the City of Oshawa to abide by the conditions under which a copy of my Preliminary Report into the Development Services Committee Closed Education Session of May 22.
 2008 was provided to you.
 This report was sent to you on February 2nd, 2009.
 Such conduct may constitute an offence under s 27 of the Ombudsman Act.

 The investigation will be conducted by the Special Ombudsman Response Team.
 The lead investigator, Ciaran Buggle will be in contact with your office today to arrange interviews with yourself and other potential witnesses.